Concentra: 2010–present

 In December 2010, Humana announced its acquisition of Concentra for approximately $790 million.
-Welsh, Carson, Anderson & Stowe, a New York City-based private equity firm, had previously owned a majority of Concentra's equity since 1999.
+Welsh, Carson, Anderson & Stowe, a New York City–based private equity firm, had previously owned a majority of Concentra's equity since 1999.
+Humana made this acquisition as part of an attempt to expand into primary care practices and medical services organizations.
+According to Humana, in the years preceding 2015 it chose to focus more on primary care than on Concentra's work on occupational injuries.
+In a press release, Humana stated that "Concentra's operations did not ultimately align with Humana's strategy as well as we had originally anticipated."